 Types of Baby Blankets

-There are different blanket types available in the market today, and each one has a specific purpose, apart from keeping your baby warm and safe.
+There are different blanket types available in the market today that are considered baby essentials, and each one has a specific purpose, apart from keeping your baby warm and safe.

 1. Swaddle Blanket